 Buy your own

 Let's cut to the chase.
 You want to know what they cost, don't you?
 A decent pair of short track skates will cost about $350-$400 new.
 You can spend less, but you'll be happier on something other than the bare minimum.
 This would get you into the ever-popular Bont Patriot C boot and a MapleZ Premium PB blade, a pretty decent setup.
-The "C" stands for carbon, and it's the more heat moldable variation of the Patriot models.
-More heat moldability means a more customizable fit.
+The Carpenter Boot Company also offers a beginner/intermediate level boot, the CBC Element.
+These boots are all heat moldable, which gives you a more customizable fit.
 And fit is everything.